Towards Reasonable Concept Bottleneck Models: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have become ubiquitous, permeating various aspects of our daily lives.
-However, their black-box decision-making processes hinder transparency, making it difficult for users to understand or trust their predictions.
-Interpretability in DNNs is crucial for building trustworthy AI systems~\citep{doshi2017towards,lipton2018mythos}, particularly in high-stakes domains such as finance~\citep{doshi2017towards}, healthcare~\citep{rudin2019stop}, and autonomous systems~\citep{samek2019explainable}.
-To address these concerns, there is a growing interest in inherently interpretable models~\citep{molnar2025,rudin2019stop,rudin2022interpretable}, such as concept-based models.
-Such models aim to explain their predictions through meaningful and human-understandable concepts~\citep{barbiero2023interpretable,chen2020concept,koh2020concept, oikarinen2023label, poeta2023concept, yeh2020completeness, yuksekgonul2022post}.
+Deep neural networks (DNNs) have become ubiquitous in various aspects of our daily lives but their opaque decision-making limits transparency, user understanding, and trust.
+Interpretability is essential for reliable AI, especially in finance~\citep{doshi2017towards}, healthcare~\citep{rudin2019stop}, autonomous systems~\citep{doshi2017towards,lipton2018mythos,samek2019explainable}, and so forth.

-Among these models, Concept Bottleneck Models (CBMs)\citep{koh2020concept} have emerged as a compelling paradigm.
-CBMs are neural networks that introduce an intermediate concept bottleneck layer where concepts (e.g., ``Tops'' and ``Shoes'' in Fig.~\ref{fig: fmnist_dag}) are explicitly learned and predicted before making task predictions, allowing for \emph{more transparent model predictions} and \emph{human intervention}.
-CBMs have been successfully applied to fields such as medical diagnosis~\cite{daneshjou2023skincon}, predictive maintenance~\citep{forest2024interpretable}, and vision-language tasks~\citep{yang2023language}.
+Interpretable models have therefore gained attention~\citep{molnar2025,rudin2022interpretable}, particularly concept-based approaches that explain predictions through human-understandable concepts~\citep{barbiero2023interpretable,chen2020concept,koh2020concept,oikarinen2023label,poeta2023concept,yeh2020completeness,yuksekgonul2022post}.
+Concept Bottleneck Models (CBMs)~\citep{koh2020concept} exemplify this by introducing an intermediate concept layer, where concepts are explicitly learned and predicted prior to the task, enabling \emph{transparent reasoning} and \emph{human intervention}.
+CBMs have been applied on various fields, including medical diagnosis~\citep{daneshjou2023skincon}, predictive maintenance~\citep{forest2024interpretable}, and vision-language tasks~\citep{yang2023language}.

-Despite their advantages, current CBM implementations suffer from several limitations.
-First, standard CBMs assume that the concepts are conditionally independent, and are unable to model relationships among them or between concepts and the task~\citep{dominici2025causal}.
-We call the ability to do so, \emph{structured model reasoning}.
-The absence of such reasoning can lead to misleading explanations and spurious correlations, where models reach correct predictions for the wrong reasons~\citep{alvarez2018towards, marconato2023interpretability}.
-Second, real-world datasets may not capture all the relevant concepts required for task prediction, leading to a problem of \emph{concept incompleteness}~\citep{yeh2020completeness}.
-This in turn harms predictive performance~\citep{grivas2024taming,mahinpei2021promises,yeh2020completeness}.
-Furthermore, even when concept predictions are correct, the model may exploit unintended information, known as \emph{concept leakage}, to make task predictions in a way that bypasses the intended model reasoning pathways~\citep{mahinpei2021promises, margeloiu2021concept}.
-This betrays the promise of interpretability and may deceive users into over-trusting the model~\citep{lakkaraju2020fool,marconato2023interpretability}.